K Visa Applications

 One of the goals of United States immigration policy is to unite families.
 The K visa option is a great option for fiancés to come to the United States, in anticipation of marriage.
 The K visa is also a great option for spouses to come to the United States.
 This option is usually faster than consular processing.
-This visa allows for children to come to the United States, and go through Adjustment of Status in the United States.
+This visa allows children to come to the United States, and go through the Adjustment of Status in the United States.

 Who May Apply for a K Visa?

 The K visa can be used by fiancés and their children.
 The visa can also be used by spouses of United States citizens, and their children, to come to the United States to apply for Adjustment of Status.